scullxbones/akka-streams-preso/src/main/webapp/slides/abstract.md

 # What is this talk about?

+- Motivation
+  - Use cases

-- Reactive streams, what are they?
+- Reactive streams

 - Back pressure
   - What is it?